bubliman/fizz-buzz/README.md

 ## Task
 Your task is to create a program that counts from 1 to 100.
 And follows the rules of Fizz Buzz, you can make a twist to them if u want.
 Use any language.
 Good luck.
 ## Notes
-Used c++ for my solution, first version is very unoptimized will make it in less lines later.
-Good luck.
+Used c++ for my solution, first version is very unoptimized.
+I will make it in less lines later.